csmerrell/eligibility-browser/README.md

   * Alternatively, annual claims could be restricted to a separate view that is opened on clicking the bundled claim entry in the `claims` panel.
 2. Reduce the amount of up-front data parsing/shaping that happens on page load.
   * Right now, it parses everything before it renders anything.
 This would have to go immediately to scale it up.
-  * If each claimant has 100s or more claims, then parsing needs to happen asynchronously with lazy loading strategy.
+  * If each claimant has 100s or more claims, then parsing needs to happen asynchronously with a lazy loading strategy.
 3. Add claim filtering:
   * Set some default filters.
 Let users have more granular control over them.
 4. Add an aggregate claim view that bundles claims with similar scopes